wpXPRESS-WP-support/DIVInizer/readme.txt

 DIVInizer requires the [Divi theme](https://www.elegantthemes.com/gallery/divi/).
 It may work with the Divi Builder plugin and Extra theme, but is not tested with those at this time.

-== Installation ==
+== Screenshots ==

-1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the Plugins > Add New page by searching "divinizer".
-2. Activate the plugin.
-3. Go to Divi > DIVInizer to turn on features.
+1. Author box and related posts.
+2. DIVInizer options.
+3. Image in Divi lightbox.
+4. Post with sidebar removed.

 == Frequently Asked Questions ==